scribu/wp-front-end-editor/readme.txt

 * make Save/Cancel buttons hover in place of the Edit button
 * allow editing multiple elements simultaneously again
 * enhanced JavaScript API

-= 2.2.2 =
+* switch from Coco to CoffeeScript
-* fix security exploit caused by Aloha demo file
-* update to Aloha 0.20.16
+* fix security exploit caused by Aloha demo file and update to Aloha 0.20.16
-* update scbFramework

 = 2.2.1 =
 * update to Aloha 0.20.6